dylan-mp4/soc-case-builder/readme.md

 - VirusTotal API Key
 - URLScan API Key
 - URLScan wait time (0-100s)
+- Custom entities
+- Spell check settings

 ### Clients
 Clients can be added and managed through the settings dialog.
-The clients are stored in clients.csv.
+The clients are stored in `clients.csv`.

+### Custom Entities
+Custom entities can be added and managed through the settings dialog.
+The entities are stored in `entities.json`.

+### Spell Check
+The spell check feature can be configured through the settings dialog.
+You can add custom words to the dictionary and select the language region.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.